by Scott Mehl © Unofficial Royalty 2018

 Peter Friedrich Wilhelm, Grand Duke of Oldenburg

-Peter Friedrich Wilhelm – known as Wilhelm – was the first Grand Duke of Oldenburg, although he never formally used the title.
+Peter Friedrich Wilhelm, known as Wilhelm, was the first Grand Duke of Oldenburg, although he never formally used the title.
 He was born a Prince of Holstein-Gottorp on January 3, 1754, at Eutin Castle in the Principality of Holstein-Gottorp, now in Schleswig-Holstein, Germany.
 He was the only son of Friedrich August I, later Duke of Oldenburg, and Princess Ulrike Friederike Wilhelmine of Hesse-Kassel.
 Wilhelm had two younger sisters:

-Wilhelm studied for a year at the University of Kiel before embarking on a grand tour throughout Europe.
+Wilhelm studied for a year at the University of Kiel before embarking on a grand tour of Europe.
 In June 1773, the Treaty of Tsarskoye Selo was signed between Russia and Denmark.
 As part of the agreement, Russia ceded the duchies of Schleswig and Holstein to Denmark, while Denmark ceded control of the County of Oldenburg to Russia.
 Oldenburg was given to the Prince Bishops of Lübeck, with Wilhelm’s father becoming Count, and later the first Duke of Oldenburg.

 By 1777, Wilhelm was suffering from mental illness.
 An intended engagement to Princess Charlotte of Hesse-Darmstadt was called off, and he lived the remainder of his life in seclusion.
 King Christian VII of Denmark provided him with Plön Castle, then in Denmark now in Schleswig-Holstein, Germany, where Wilhelm lived the rest of his life, with a large household.